olexmal/ragu/README.md

 **Confluence import fails**
 - Verify Confluence settings are configured correctly
-- Check that `confluence-markdown-exporter` is installed: `pip install confluence-markdown-exporter==1.0.4`
 - Ensure API token has read permissions for the page
+- Check backend logs for detailed error output

 ---